sopra-fs23-group-20/client/README.md

 ### Friends System

-The option to add friends, compare yourself with them and invite them to a lobby
+The option to add friends, compare yourself with them and invite them to a lobby.

 ### Achievements